Terms & Conditions

 All customers confirm acceptance via acknowledgement during ordering.
-Effective as of 15/10/2019.
+These terms and conditions are effective as of 07/11/2020.
 Other formats available.
+All previous terms and conditions that are no longer in force can be found here.

 1. Definitions and Interpretation